JumaryS/riffy-proposal/proposal.md

 # The BMI app
+## Type "Hello" to get the apps info

 ## What the app does
          1. Enter your weight and height to find out you BMI ()